What is Voluntary Resignation?

 - If it has been less than 4 years since you voluntarily resigned, by filing an application for readmission, including a statement detailing the reasons for voluntarily resigning and the reasons for seeking readmission; or,

-- If it has been more than four years since you voluntarily resigned, by filing an application for admission by examination, or, for former lawyers, by filing an application for APR 3(c) (if you are licensed to practice law as a lawyer in another U.S. jurisdiction and you have the requisite active legal experience).
+- If it has been more than four years since you voluntarily resigned, by filing an application for admission by examination, or, for former lawyers, by filing an application for Admission by Motion pursuant to APR 3(c) (if you are licensed to practice law as a lawyer in another U.S. jurisdiction and you have the requisite active legal experience).

-- The full requirements for readmission from a voluntary resignation can be downloaded
+- The full requirements for readmission from a voluntary resignation can be found here: Facts to Active from Resigned.